30213 - STRATEGIC MANAGEMENT FOR SMALL AND MEDIUM ENTERPRISES

 Go to class group/s: 31

-We expect students attending this course to possess prior knowledge of key terminology and frameworks of general management.
+We expect students attending this course to possess prior knowledge of key concepts, terminology and frameworks of general management.

 Small and medium enterprises (SMEs) represent an important phenomenon worldwide and their success determines the economic prosperity and growth for most nations.
 By attending our course, you will learn about key features and key processes of strategic management of small and medium enterprises, about main characteristics of SMEs, including those owned and run by families (small and medium family businesses), and about factors and decisions impacting SMEs' sustainable competitive advantage.
 Through multiple cases, examples and guest speakers sessions you will develop a comprehensive knowledge about strategic decision making for small or medium businesses, with a focus on international and digital growth strategies.